CONGRESSWOMAN SHEILA JACKSON LEE

 Congresswoman Sheila Jackson Lee is an influential and forceful voice in Washington.
 She is serving her eleventh term as a member of the United States House of Representatives.
 She represents the 18th Congressional District of Texas, centered in Houston, which is the energy capital of the world.
 Considered by many as the “Voice of Reason”, she is dedicated to upholding the Constitutional rights of all people.

 She was named by ‘Congressional Quarterly’ as one of the 50 most effective Members of Congress and the ‘U.S. News and World Report’ named her as one of the 10 most influential legislators in the U.S. House of Representatives.
 She is a founder, member, and co-chair of the Congressional Children's Caucus and authored and introduced H.R.
 83, the Bullying Prevention and Intervention Act of 2013.
-She is also chair of the Congressional Black Caucus Energy Braintrust and co-chair of the Justice Reform Task Force.
+She is also chair of the Congressional Black Caucus Energy Braintrust, co-chair of the Justice Reform Task Force, a leadership appointed member of the International Helsinki Commission.
 She serves as Senior Whip for the Democratic Caucus, past Chairperson of the Texas Congressional Democratic Delegation for the 113th Congress, and current Chair of the Congressional Black Caucus Foundation Board.

 Congresswoman Sheila Jackson Lee earned a B.A. in Political Science from Yale University with honors in the first graduating class including females, followed by a J.D. from the University of Virginia Law School.
 She is married to Dr. Elwyn Lee who is also a Yale Graduate and an Administrator at the University of Houston.
 She has two children Jason Lee a graduate of Harvard University and Erica Lee a graduate of Duke University who is also a Member of the Harris County School Board in Houston, Texas.
 She is also the proud grandmother of two grandkids (twins), granddaughter Ellison Bennett Carter and grandson Roy Lee Carter, III.